Current Lab Members

 Assistant Professor Jia Hu – Principal Investigator

-Dr Hu is Assistant Professor in the Department of Ecology and Affiliate faculty in the Montana Institute on Ecosystems at Montana State University.
+Dr. Hu is Assistant Professor in the School of Natural Resources and Environment at University of Arizona.
 You can hear more about her journey from graduate school to her current position at: Rock Your Research.

 Yuriko Yano, PhD – Research Assistant Professor